Resource Guide For Adjunct Faculty And Part-Time Instructors

 Faculty Center Blog is for Pace faculty to read about professional development opportunities and techniques, instructional strategies, technological tools, accessibility information, and educational resources.
 The blog also has resources that Pace faculty can use for their course content and online design.

 Instructional Design Consultations: Before you begin to prepare your online course, the Faculty Center has prepared some information to review that will help you in the design of your courses.
-We can go over rubric development, syllabus development, pedagogy, We also hold a week-long online certification workshop that prepares instructors to teach online.
+We can go over rubric development, syllabus development, and pedagogy, We also hold a week-long online certification workshop that prepares instructors to teach online.

 Quality Matters (QM) is a nationally recognized set of standards designed to certify the quality of online and hybrid/blended courses.
 The staff in the Faculty Center are QM certified and are able to, in partner with a faculty subject matter expert, provide feedback on course design and layout.
 The QM review focuses on providing substantive, constructive, and measurable recommendations with regard to course strengths and areas of improvement and examining clarity, organization, and other components of a course from a student’s perspective.

-Qualtrics is a free web-based survey software for faculty, staff, and students.
+Qualtrics is a web-based survey software for faculty, staff, and students.
 It is available to support research, teaching, and administration at Pace University.
 Qualtrics was selected by a group of faculty and staff because it combines exceptional ease of use with an advanced set of features.
 All Pace members are able to sign using their MyPace Portal credentials.

 Syllabus and Rubrics: Every successful course begins with a clear syllabus, which contains the course description, objectives, requirements, deadlines and assessment methods.
 Having a clear syllabus is even more essential in an online or web-assisted course when students may be unclear about expectations.
 We encourage faculty to move beyond a basic outline of weekly assignments to create a comprehensive document, which will inform and guide students throughout the entire semester.